 It’s worth reading Kim Whitler’s Forbes piece here to check to see if business leaders are taking marketing seriously… http://bit.ly/mktg-bullets

 Are you a CEO, CFO or CIO – or other boss – criticising bad marketing at your firm?
-Then pause.
-Consider you’re being unfair and that, in fact, you could be making excuses for failings in your areas of responsibility or wider parts of your organisation.
-Try the following 5 Mckinsey questions:
+Then pause and consider the following 5 Mckinsey questions:

 1. What exactly influences your consumers today?

 2. How well informed (really) is your marketing judgment?